TWUOnline/feedback/deep-and-surface-approaches-to-learning.md

 It may be that a given assessment task requires a relatively low-level cognitive skill, such as memorizing a mathematical formula, or a set of key dates in history.
 This is not necessarily a surface approach in that it is the appropriate strategy for attaining the outcome.[^1]

+Recall the discussion of the three different levels of thinking about teaching.
+Faculty who focus their efforts on student factors in the 3P model are following a 'blame the student' ethos, while faculty who focus on the teaching context are blaming faculty for students not attaining outcomes.

+Conversely, a learning-centred environment is focused on all three categories of factors in the 3P model with a distinct emphasis on ensuring that students are using appropriate cognitive skills to attain outcomes.

 ##### Structure of the Observed Learning Outcome

 * Useful for designing outcomes, for assessing student work, and for providing feedback.